 Nationally Recognized Fishing

 Lake County is home to over 1,000 lakes including the Harris Chain of Lakes which is home to some of the largest lakes in Florida.
 On any weather cooperating day, you are sure to see folks fishing out on the lakes.
+Watch this 2 minute video to see some of Lake County's beautiful lakeside Real Estate!

 One of the main attractions throughout the Harris Chain of Lakes is bass fishing.
 A number of tournaments have been held throughout this chain, attracting folks from all over hoping to snag that award-winning bass.